Elio-Rico/webpage/content/post/t2m-2022/index.md

 projects: []
 ---

-From April 21-22nd 2022, the "Theories and Methods in Macroeconomics Conference 2022"" takes place in London.
+From April 21-22nd 2022, the ["Theories and Methods in Macroeconomics Conference 2022"](https://t2m2022.sciencesconf.org/) takes place in London.
 Our paper "Dissecting the Home bias in Survey Expectations" has been selected.
 I am very much looking forward to the presentation, inputs and discussions at this conference.